superfly/docs/machines/index.html.md

 Machine has been successfully cloned!
 ```

-You can clone a specific machine as many times as you like, into specific regions; you can manage each of those machines
+You can clone a specific Machine as many times as you like, into specific regions; you can manage each of those Machines
 individually with `flyctl machines stop` and `flyctl machines start`.

 Scale a Machine up vertically with `fly machine update`: